lmarti/sms-eda-mec/README.md

 ## Papers

+The following papers have to do with the algorithm:

 * Luis Martí, Harold D. de Mello Jr., Nayat Sanchez-Pi and Marley Vellasco (2016) SMS-EDA-MEC: Extending Copula-based EDAs to Multi-Objective Optimization, 2016 IEEE Conference on Evolutionary Computation (CEC'2016), part of 2016 IEEE World Congress on Computational Intelligence (WCCI'2016), Vancouver, Canada, *in press*.

 ## Usage